SerenityOS/serenity/Ladybird/README.md

 Ensure that you get Android API 30 or higher, and Android NDK 24 or higher.
 In the initial standup, an API 33 SDK for Android 13 was used.

 Setup Android device settings in Qt Creator following this [link](https://doc.qt.io/qtcreator/creator-developing-android.html).
 Note that Qt Creator might not like the Android NDK version 24 we downloaded earlier, as it's "too new" and "not supported".
-No worries, we can force it to like our version by editing the ``sdk_defintions.json`` file as described uner [Viewing Android Tool Chain Settings](https://doc.qt.io/qtcreator/creator-developing-android.html#viewing-android-tool-chain-settings)
+No worries, we can force it to like our version by editing the ``sdk_defintions.json`` file as described under [Viewing Android Tool Chain Settings](https://doc.qt.io/qtcreator/creator-developing-android.html#viewing-android-tool-chain-settings).

 The relevant snippets of that JSON file are reproduced below.
 Just have to make sure it's happy with "platforms;android-33" and the exact installed NDK version.